 All cars depreciate over time.
 If your car’s value has hit rock bottom or thereabouts, you might be paying up to 50% of your car’s value every year for full coverage car insurance!
 If your car is over ten years old, the combined cost of car insurance and the deductible you have to pay for repairing your car after an accident is likely to be more than the vehicle’s value.

 Full coverage car insurance is generally a good investment for cars under ten years old.
-Our analysts found that if the cost of full coverage car insurance is lower than the car’s depreciated value, it is a good idea to maintain full coverage.
+Our analysts found that if the cost of full coverage is lower than the car’s depreciated value, maintaining full coverage is a good idea.

-Let us suppose that you own a mid-size SUV that has an average value of $8,106 after five years of ownership.
+Let us suppose that you own a mid-size SUV after five years of ownership.
 The average cost of full coverage car insurance is likely to be above $2,000 a year.
 Now, let’s assume you totaled your SUV in an accident, and you need to file a claim.
 In this scenario, having full coverage insurance could give you enough compensation to replace the car.
 However, it will impact your future car insurance rates.

 After an at-fault accident, the cost of your full coverage policy is likely to double.
 That means your annual premium is likely to rise above $4,000, nearly half of your vehicle’s value.
 Even so, maintaining full coverage is a good idea since, after an accident that wrecked your car, you would still save around $3,000 over the cost of replacing the wrecked car out of pocket.